GaiaNet-AI/docs/docs/creator-guide/knowledge/web-tool.md

 # Build a knowledge base using GaiaNet web tool

-GaiaNet has developed a tool for making vector collection snapshot files, so teveryone can easily create their own knowledge base.
+GaiaNet has developed a tool for making vector collection snapshot files, so everyone can easily create their own knowledge base.

 Access it here: https://tools.gaianet.xyz/

 ## Segment your text file

 First, copy unformatted text into a txt file.
-Then follow the two rules to chunk your content, ie putting the similar content together.
+Then follow the two rules to chunk your content, ie putting similar content together.

 - Each title and related content are a chunk.
 There is no blank lines in one chunk.
 - Use a blank line to recognize different chunks.